dbdmg/data-science-lab/README.md

 - We don't really need the explanation of what algorithms and models do in the "Model selection" section.

-- DO NOT insert screenshot, either of your code, pandas dataframes, results of any kind.
-Just do not do it.
+- DO NOT insert screenshots, either of your code, pandas dataframes, results of any kind.
+Just don't do it.